zephyrol/JumperBall/README.md

 HOW TO PLAY :

--Use the arrows to move and Enter to jump.
+-Use the arrows to move and Space (or Enter ) to jump.